Keyboard shortcuts

 2. Team rankings will be by total time taken to complete the 5 laps.

-2. Track width must be at minimum 15 feet and a maximum of 20 feet.
+2. Track width must be at minimum 15 feet.

 3. The start/finish line will be identified on a per track basis.